-How the Kennedy Dynasty Has Endured in the Wake of So Much Scandal
+All the Tragedy That Has Led to Belief in a Kennedy Family "Curse" - E!
+Online

 The latest to matriculate is Radcliffe-Harvard grad Caroline Kennedy Schlossberg's son Jack (born John Bouvier Kennedy Schlossberg), who did his undergraduate at Yale before starting Harvard Law School in the fall of 2017.

-The 26-year-old joined his mother last month in presenting Rep. Nancy Pelosi with their family's annual Profile in Courage Award, named after JFK's Pulitzer Prize-winning book Profiles in Courage, which they give to individuals who made tough, morally astute decisions that didn't necessarily win them any popularity contests.

-"I don't know what the future holds," Jack said on Today last year when asked what role in public life he saw himself playing one day.
+"I don't know what the future holds," Jack, now 30, said on Today in 2018 when asked what role in public life he saw himself playing one day.
 "What I do know is, that as a young person in this country, it's an exciting moment.
 We've got a lot of work ahead of us, a lot of work to do, and I'm excited to be a part of solving the problems."

-He insisted he's not planning on an acting career despite showing up to play a cop—Office Jack Hammer—on Blue Bloods.
-Rather, that's his favorite show and they hooked him up with a cameo.

-Jack isn't averse to being entertainment-adjacent, however, just like so many other members of his family through the years.
-A rumor took off like wildfire after a crew member at Kim Kardashian's latest Vogue shoot mentioned that Jack had a crush on her sister Kendall Jenner, leaving dreams of a dynastic merger dancing in people's heads.

 Jack would hardly be the first Kennedy, male or female, to be attracted to a glamorous celebrity, the family having been inextricably linked to Hollywood for as long as they've been in public life.
 Great-grandfather Joe, who merged two studios to create RKO in 1928 and romanced Gloria Swanson for three years.
 His grandfather and namesake, JFK, infamously had a fling with Marilyn Monroe.
-Great-aunt Patricia spent 12 rocky years married to Peter Lawford, and his mom's first cousin Maria Shriver was married to Arnold Schwarzeneggerfor 25 years before they separated.
-Patrick Schwarzenegger, who previously dated Miley Cyrus, has his own modeling and acting career underway.
-And surely many Kennedys will be on the guest list when Katherine Schwarzenegger marries Chris Pratt down the road.
+Great-aunt Patricia spent 12 rocky years married to Peter Lawford, and his mom's first cousin Maria was married to Arnold Schwarzenegger for 25 years before they separated.

 RFK Jr.'s third wife, meanwhile, is Curb Your Enthusiasm star Cheryl Hines and his son Conor made his first headlines at 17 when he briefly dated Taylor Swift, who was quick to purchase some property on Cape Cod that was a stone's throw from Ethel Kennedy's home in Hyannis Port.
 (The Grammy winner made a tidy profit when she flipped it.)